BMWGroupTechnologyOfficeUSA/dli-coding-challenge/ar-experience/README.md

 # Coding Challenge

-**Does it fit in my trunk?**
+# Will it fit in my trunk? #

 ## Problem Description

-Imagine you are shopping for new furniture.
-However, you are not entirely sure whether the piece or pieces you are interested in will actually fit in the trunk of your car.
+Imagine you are shopping for new furniture (maybe at Ikea).
+However, you are not entirely sure whether the box or boxes you are interested in will actually fit in the trunk of your car.

 ## Challenge Overview